noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 # 🎆 VFX Graph

 - add images for prefab open and override buttons?
-- hotkeys? like search is Alt + K?
+- hotkeys? like search is Ctrl + K?
 - Gizmos!
 - Color and Gradient?